samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Heroes of the Realm, The
 ------------------------

-The so-called “heroes of the Realm” are a group of young adventurers—Bobby, Diana, Eric, Hank, Presto, and Sheila—who traveled from Earth in the 1980s into a world in the D&D multiverse.
+The so-called "heroes of the Realm" are a group of young adventurers—Bobby, Diana, Eric, Hank, Presto, and Sheila—who traveled from Earth in the 1980s into a world in the D&D multiverse.
 Equipped with powerful magic items, they foiled the schemes of foes such as [Venger](#Venger) and [Tiamat](#Tiamat) while seeking some means to return home.
 Eventually, as the heroes’ mastery of adventuring skills increased, they discovered the secrets of traveling between worlds, though they still haven’t found a way home.

 The heroes of the Realm weren’t the only kids transported from Earth to the worlds of D&D. Other young adventurers, including Niko the Cleric, are still exploring the vast D&D multiverse.